Introduction

 -

-Proprietary Interest: Claimants must have a proprietary interest, as in Hunter v Canary Wharf [1997] AC 655.
+Proprietary Interest: The claimant must have a legal interest in the affected land, as affirmed in Hunter v Canary Wharf [1997] AC 655.

 -